For more information, contact the faculty member teaching the course.

 History 112: US History Since 1865

 This course surveys American history since Reconstruction, exploring transformations in American politics, society, and culture.
-Though it is wide-ranging, it has as a unifying theme the question of how and why people have defined the American nation in different ways, and how those ideas have related to race and gender.
-Topics covered include the end of the westward expansion after the Civil War and Indian resistance, industrialization, immigration, World War I, African American migration and cultural innovation, the cultural turmoil of the 1920s, the Depression and New Deal, the Second World War at home and abroad, the Cold War, the Civil Rights Movement, feminism, other social movements, the Vietnam war and the anti-war movement, cultural politics in the 1970s, the new conservatism and 1980s culture wars, the 1990s, 9/11, the Gulf War, and the Iraq and Afghanistan Wars.
+Though it is wide-ranging, it has as a unifying theme: the question of how and why people have defined the American notation in different ways, and how those ideas have related to race and gender.
+Topics covered include the end of the westward expansion after the Civil War and Indian resistance, the cultural turmoil of the 1920s, the Depression and New Deal, the Second World War at home and abroad, the Cold War, the Civil Rights Movement, feminism, other social movements, the Vietnam war and the anti-war movement, cultural politics in the 1970s, the new conservatism and 1980s culture wars, the 1990s, 9/11, the Gulf War, and the Iraq and Afghanistan Wars.
 (HBSSM, Hist, Intcl)

 History 126: Human Geography

-A survey of world geography combining the regional and topical approaches, the natural factors that shape the environment, such as climate, landforms and resources, will be considered, along with their impact on people, as studied in the fields of political, economic, and cultural geography.
+A survey of world geography combining the regional and topical approaches, as well as natural factors that shape the environment - including climate, landforms, and resources - will be considered, along with their impact on people as studied in the fields of political, economic, and cultural geography.
 The primary focus of the course will be on basic concepts in cultural geography that will be of greatest use for students preparing to teach middle school and high school social studies.
 (HBSSM, Intcl)

 History 150: Europe Since 1648

-An introduction to the basic themes and content of East Asian history from the earliest times to the present.
-Students will explore the lives of both great and ordinary people who lived in what are now China, Japan, Korea, and Vietnam.
+An introduction to the basic themes and content of South Asian history from the earliest times to the present.
+Students will explore the lives of both great and ordinary people who lived in what are now Afghanistan, Pakistan, India, Bangladesh, Sri Lanka, Nepal.
 Students will consider how empire, international trade, relations of production, and ideologies affected the construction and reproduction of social and cultural groups.
 Offered alternate years.
 (HB, Hist, Intcl)